Gosport crash deaths: Jasmine Allsop's Barbie-themed funeral

 A private ceremony for close family and friends was held at St John the Evangelist.

-Music during the service included Aqua's Barbie Girl, to recognise her love for the popular doll.'Sparkly wings'
+Music during the service included Aqua's Barbie Girl, to recognise her love for the popular doll.

 The church, which was decorated in Jasmine's favourite colour pink, was like "Barbie's palace", according to a church spokesperson.

 Her pink coffin arrived on a white carriage drawn by two white horses with pink plumes in their manes.

 It was followed by a stretch pink limousine carrying her mother, Rosemary Allsop, and other family members.

 Jasmine's dog, Tinker, also attended wearing a pink collar, and many of her friends also dressed in pink.